anusha11yenuganti/apigee-x-sample-exercises/README.md

 ## Overview

 This repository contains sample exercises for Apigee X API proxies.
 It is intended to help developers learn and practice key Apigee X features, including API proxy creation, policies, security, and analytics.
+Shared flows are used to demonstrate how to reuse common policies across multiple proxies.

 ## Contents